stanfordnlp/stanza/_pages/ner_models.md

 - **Finnish**: The Turku dataset used for Finnish NER training can be found on [the Turku NLP website](https://turkunlp.org/fin-ner.html), and they also provide [a Turku NER dataset description paper](http://www.lrec-conf.org/proceedings/lrec2020/pdf/2020.lrec-1.567.pdf).

-- **Hungarian**: The dataset used for training our Hungarian NER system is a combination of 3 separate datasets.
+- **Hungarian**: The dataset used for training our Hungarian NER system is a combination of 3 separate datasets: Business, Criminal, and NYTK.
 Two of these datasets can be found from [this Szeged page](https://rgai.inf.u-szeged.hu/node/130), and the third can be found in [this NYTK-NerKor github repo](https://github.com/nytud/NYTK-NerKor).
 A dataset description paper can also be found [here](http://www.inf.u-szeged.hu/projectdirs/hlt/papers/lrec_ne-corpus.pdf).

 - **Italian**: The Italian FBK dataset was licensed to us from [FBK](https://dh.fbk.eu/).
 Paccosi T. and Palmero Aprosio A.  KIND: an Italian Multi-Domain Dataset for Named Entity Recognition.
 LREC 2022